dirkschumacher/votingpower.r/README.md

 print(round(eec$weights / sum(eec$weights), 2))
 # > [1] 0.24 0.24 0.24 0.12 0.12 0.06
 ```
-More can be found [here](https://en.wikipedia.org/wiki/Banzhaf_power_index) or in the book of Felsenthal & Machover (1998).
-Below is a plot of the voting power of the EEC members in relation to the quota.

 ![Voting power in the EEC](https://raw.githubusercontent.com/dirkschumacher/dirkschumacher.github.io/master/images/votingpower_eec.png)

 ## API